 The Consumer Guarantees Act (CGA) requires goods to be of acceptable quality and that includes being durable.

-The CGA also puts the onus on manufacturers to ensure spare parts and repair services are available for a reasonable time after a product is sold.
+The CGA puts the onus on manufacturers to ensure spare parts and repair services are available for a reasonable time after a product is sold.
 But there’s a loophole.

 Other countries are already moving to beef up consumers’ rights to get goods repaired.

-In the US, the burgeoning “Right to Repair” movement has succeeded in getting proposed legislation in some states that requires manufacturers to make spare parts available to consumers and independent repairers.
+In the US, the “Right to Repair” movement has succeeded in getting proposed legislation in some states that requires manufacturers to make spare parts available to consumers and independent repairers.